Repeated sequence (DNA): Interspersed repeats

 Interspersed repeats are identical or similar DNA sequences which are found in different locations throughout the genome.
 Interspersed repeats are distinguished from tandem repeats in that the repeated sequences are not directly adjacent to each other but instead may be scattered among different chromosomes or far apart on the same chromosome.
-Most interspersed repeats are transposable elements (TEs), mobile sequences which can be “cut and pasted” or “copied and pasted” into different places in the genome.
-TEs were originally called “jumping genes” for their ability to move, yet this term is somewhat misleading as not all TEs are discrete genes.
+Most interspersed repeats are transposable elements (TEs), mobile sequences which can be "cut and pasted" or "copied and pasted" into different places in the genome.
+TEs were originally called "jumping genes" for their ability to move, yet this term is somewhat misleading as not all TEs are discrete genes.

 Transposable elements that are transcribed into RNA, reverse-transcribed into DNA, then reintegrated into the genome are called retrotransposons.
 Just as tandem repeats are further subcategorized based on the length of the repeating sequence, there are many different types of retrotransposons.
-Long interspersed nuclear elements (LINEs) are typically 3-7 kilobases in length.
+Long interspersed nuclear elements (LINEs) are typically 3–7 kilobases in length.
 Short interspersed nuclear elements (SINEs) are typically 100-300 base pairs and no longer than 600 base pairs.
 Long-terminal repeat retrotransposons (LTRs) are a third major class of retrotransposons and are characterized by highly repetitive sequences as the ends of the repeat.
 When a transposable element does not proceed through RNA as an intermediate, it is called a DNA transposon.
-Other classification systems refer to retrotransposons as “Class I” and DNA transposons as “Class II” transposable elements.
+Other classification systems refer to retrotransposons as "Class I" and DNA transposons as "Class II" transposable elements.

 Transposable elements are estimated to constitute 45% of the human genome.
 Since uncontrolled propagation of TEs could wreak havoc on the genome, many regulatory mechanisms have evolved to silence their spread, including DNA methylation, histone modifications, non-coding RNAs (ncRNAs) including small interfering RNA (siRNA), chromatin remodelers, histone variants, and other epigenetic factors.
 However, TEs play a wide variety of important biological functions.
 When TEs are introduced into a new host, such as from a virus, they increase genetic diversity.
 In some cases, host organisms find new functions for the proteins which arise from expressing TEs in an evolutionary process called TE exaptation.
 Recent research also suggests that TEs serve to maintain higher-order chromatin structure and 3D genome organization.
 Furthermore, TEs contribute to regulating the expression of other genes by serving as distal enhancers and transcription factor binding sites.

 The prevalence of interspersed elements in the genome has garnered attention for more research on their origins and functions.
 Some specific interspersed elements have been characterized, such as the Alu repeat and LINE1.

+Intrachromosomal recombination

+Homologous recombination between chromosomal repeated sequences in somatic cells of Nicotiana tabacum was found to be increased by exposure to mitomycin C, a bifunctional alkylating agent that crosslinks DNA strands.
+This increase in recombination was attributed to increased intrachromosomal recombinational repair.
+By this process, mitomycin C damaged DNA in one sequence is repaired using intact information from the other repeated sequence.